iancero/outbox/README.md

 The `outbox` package provides a single function `write_output()` designed to make your analysis workflow similar to a physical paper workflow.
-Simply put, when an item is complete, you put it in the your outbox.
+When an item is complete, you simply drop it in the your outbox.

 The experience should be the same, regardless of whether the specific